Explore Lucie’s Story

 1. Where are you originally from?

 I originally come from Czech Republic.

 2. What did you study at Kent?

-I’ve recently graduated from Bachelor of Business majoring in Accounting.
+I’ve recently graduated from Bachelor of Accounting.

 3. Please give an overview of your current work position.